Baltoli/project-docs/notes/log.md

   graph with these additions, and to splice these ranges into a module graph as appropriate.
 That can then all be wrapped up in a more convienient / less low-level wrapper to get useful information out of (if needed).

+# 17/2/2017

+* Improved the graph stuff quite a lot - almost at the point where I can reliably extract an entry / exit graph from a complete module.
+* The next thing to improve on is that entry / exit nodes aren't tagged uniquely
+  - probably need to extend the instruction graph static constructor to allow for a way of tagging them as such?